Peterson-Lam-Shimozono's theorem is an affine analogue of quantum Chevalley formula: introduction

 \section{introduction}

-Let $G$ be a simple and simply connected complex Lie group.
-The quantum Schubert calculus (resp. affine Schubert calculus) studies the algebra structure on the $T$-equivariant quantum cohomology $QH_T(G/B)$ of the flag variety $G/B$ (resp. the $T$-equivariant Pontryagin homology $H^T(Gr_G)$ of the affine Grassmannian $Gr_G$) in terms of the quantum Schubert classes $\{q^{\b}\scl_v\}_{(\b,v)\in \ecb\times W}$ (resp. the affine Schubert classes $\{\ascl_{\wl}\}_{\wl\in W_{af}^-}$).
-An unpublished result of Peterson \cite{Peter} states that these two calculi are equivalent: \begin{theorem} The map
+Let $G$ be a simple simply-connected complex algebraic group.
+The quantum (resp. affine) Schubert calculus studies the algebra structure on the $T$-equivariant quantum cohomology $QH^{\bl}_T(G/B)$ of the complete flag variety $G/B$ (resp. the $T$-equivariant Pontryagin homology $H^T_{\bl}(\ag)$ of the affine Grassmannian $\ag$ of $G$) in terms of the quantum Schubert classes $\{q^{\b}\scl_v\}_{(\b,v)\in \ecb\times W}$ (resp. the affine Schubert classes $\{\ascl_{\wl}\}_{\wl\in W_{af}^-}$).
+An unpublished result of Dale Peterson \cite{Peter}, announced during the lectures he gave at MIT in 1997, states that these two calculi are equivalent: \begin{theorem} The map

-is an $H_T(pt)$-algebra homomorphism. \end{theorem} Published proofs, given by Lam-Shimozono \cite{LS} and Leung-Li \cite{LL2}, are algebraic and combinatorial.
-In this paper, we present a geometric proof by taking $\Phi$ to be the algebro-geometric version of the map constructed by Savelyev \cite{S_QCC} who generalized Seidel representations \cite{Seidel} from 0-cycles in $Gr_G$ to higher dimensional ones, and showing this map to have the desired form.
+is a graded homomorphism of $\RRR$-algebras. \end{theorem} A published proof, given by Lam and Shimozono \cite{LS}, is algebraic and combinatorial.
+In this paper, we present a geometric proof by taking $\Phi$ to be the algebro-geometric and $T$-equivariant version of a map constructed by Savelyev \cite{S_QCC} who generalized Seidel representations \cite{Seidel} from 0-cycles in $\ag$ to higher dimensional ones, and showing this map to have the desired form.

-In the same paper, Lam-Shimozono also proved the parabolic version of Theorem \ref{main} (call it Theorem P).
-See also the work of Leung-Li \cite{LL1}.
-We will prove Theorem P as well.
+In the same paper, Lam and Shimozono also proved \begin{theorem} A parabolic version of Theorem \ref{main} holds. \end{theorem} We will prove Theorem \ref{P} as well.
 Since even stating it requires a substantial number of Lie-theoretic notations, we postpone the statement to Section \ref{4d} where we prove the Borel and parabolic cases simultaneously.

-\begin{remark} Our computation of Savelyev's map makes use of a specific geometric model of $Gr_G$ due to Pressley-Segal \cite{Segal}.
-This model has already been used by Savelyev in his partial computation \cite{S_JDG, S_Bott}.
-In \cite{S_JDG}, he proved that for any $\wl\in W_{af}^-$ where $w$ is the \textit{longest element}, his map sends $\ascl_{\wl}$ to $q^{\l}\scl_{w}$ plus some higher terms with respect to an \textit{action functional} on the space of sections of Hamiltonian fibrations. \end{remark}
+\begin{remark} Savelyev has already computed his map partially.
+In \cite{S_Bott}, he showed that his map defined for $\PP^n$ is non-zero on each generator of $\pi_*(\O SU(n+1))\otimes\QQ$ which has degree $<2n$.
+In \cite{S_JDG}, he proved that for any $\wl\in W_{af}^-$ such that $w$ is the longest element of $W$, his map defined for $G/B$ sends $\ascl_{\wl}$ to $q^{\l}\scl_{w}$ plus some higher terms with respect to an \text{action functional} on the space of sections of Hamiltonian fibrations. \end{remark}